 Broken Hill Conveyancing understands that buying or selling a residential or commercial property is a big decision and a significant matter for most people.
 Here at Broken Hill Conveyancing, we cater to all people making property transactions in Broken Hill and surrounding areas.
-We can assist you with property transactions whether you are buying or selling a home, unit, vacant block, strata title, commercial real estate or rural property, and including:
+We can assist you with property transactions whether you are buying or selling a home, unit, vacant block or commercial building, and including:

 - Legal advice in regard to real estate contract law

 - Drafting and reviewing Contracts for Sale for sales and purchases

 - Cost appraisal including stamp duty, GST and disbursements such as search and registration fees

 - Property tenancy including joint tenants and tenants in common

 - Statutory warranties, contract conditions and special conditions

 - Section 66W Certificates, the cooling off period and deposits